tony-aw/tinycodet/README.md

 becomes cumbersome, and not so tidy.

 The tidyoperators package therefore adds the `transform_if()` function which will tidy this up.
-This function is internally defined in only vectorized functions, and without loops or apply-like functions, and is therefore quite fast.

 The above code can now be re-written as:

 ``` r
 very_long_name_1 |> transform_if(\(x)x>0, log)